-All you need to know about Amazon Kids and Kids+
+Amazon Kids and Kids+: Everything you need to know about these family friendly plans

 You may be surprised to find out that it won't cost you a thing to gain access to the excellent parental controls and kid-safe profiles offered in Amazon Kids.
 However, if you would like the expanded features and content library of the Amazon Kids+ — it will have a cost associated with it.

-Well, it will unless you purchase a Kids Edition tablet from Amazon.
+Well, it will unless you purchase any of the excellent Amazon Kids Edition tablets from Amazon.
 In that case, you get a free year of Amazon Kids+ included with that purchase — pretty great, right?
 After that year is up, there are different payment levels based on a few various factors.

 |Family (up to four kids)